Upgrade your braided ‘do with some blocks.

 There are so many block braid styles to choose from, and of course, endless ways to wear the look.
 If you’re looking for ideas, you have come to the right place!
-Read on below as we’ve rounded up some of the most sought-after looks:
+Read on below to see which we’ve rounded up as our most sought-after looks:

 1. Large Block Braids

 The bigger your blocks, the bigger your braids will be.
 Try this fun take on the block braid with colorful braiding hair.

 2. Medium Block Parts

 If jumbo box braids aren’t your thing, you can go down a size or two.
 We love the idea of medium block braids with a low bun.

 Try block braids with looser root to avoid tension.
 Style your hair into loose ponytails and buns.

 You don’t have to settle for square blocks; you can also try rectangles or mix it up with both.

 The only part about mini block braids is that it takes a while to install and a while to remove.
 Commit to this look if you have the patience to sit while getting your hair done, as well as a healthy amount of patience for the removal process.
 To maintain this look, keep hair intact and frizz-free with an oil, like Nexxus Oil Infinite Hair Oil.